ChimeHQ/Extendable/README.md

 }
 ```

-Note that `ConnectableSceneExtension` is designed to support mulitple scene ids.
-But, as of Ventura Beta 6, I am not able to determine how you configure an extension for more than one scene.

 ## SwiftUI Wrappers

-You can use `AppExtensionBrowserView` and `ExtensionHostingView` to integrate the ExtensionKit view system with SwiftUI.
-Neither are complicated, but nice to have.
-These are within a seperate "ExtendableViews" library.
+Extendable also includes a second library called `ExtendableViews`.
+You can its `AppExtensionBrowserView` and `ExtensionHostingView` to integrate the ExtensionKit view system with SwiftUI in your host application.

 ### Suggestions or Feedback